PrefectHQ/prefect/docs/concepts/artifacts.md

 ![Table artifact with customer info](/img/ui/table-artifact-info.png) As you can see, you don't need to create an artifact in a flow run context.
-You can use it however you like and still get the benefits in the Prefect UI.
+You can create one anywhere in a Python script and see it in the Prefect UI.

 ## Managing artifacts